tpsinnem/nix-priv-sep/README.md

 Some Nixos tools for possibly slightly less nonexistent privilege separation between various tasks than in my previous status quo.

-These enable a semi-convenient way to set up for a given user to be able to 'sudo -u' (without a password) to another account (or 'domain') dedicated to a particular task.
-The command you set up to be run this way will connect to a Xephyr xserver dedicated to that domain in order to prevent programs running in different domains from sniffing each others' keyboard traffic etc.
+These enable a semi-convenient way to set up a user with commands run under 'sudo -u' (without a password) on another account (or 'domain') dedicated to a particular task.
+Commands you set up to be run this way are written into scripts in ~/bin/ and, if they are X clients, will connect to a Xephyr xserver dedicated to their respective domain, in order to prevent programs running in different domains from sniffing each others' keyboard traffic etc.

+A user set up this way is *not given write access to their home directory*, in order to keep malicious programs from tampering with configuration.
+For a user 'x', a separate 'x-admin' account is automatically created for the purpose of configuring any applications to be run with the privileges of the main user.
+Most actual work is intended to be done in the various separate domains, whose accounts *do* have write access to their homes.

 These domain accounts each have their own home directory in '/priv-sep/[user]/[domain]/work', and directories '/priv-sep/[user]/[domain]/in' and '/priv-sep/[user]/[domain]/out' for moving files in and out.

+This is still at an early, experimental, stage, but I do use it on my own system.

+There are likely to be various changes to how exactly the configurations for accounts and commands are written.
+Right now there's no setup for running multiple commands from one script, but that should change soon.

+I give no guarantees at all that this design is actually useful for protecting anyone from anything.
+In case someone does care to take a closer look, feedback is welcome, at timo.sinnemaki@helsinki.fi, twitter.com/tpsinnem, or 'tpsinnem' on #nixos and elsewhere on freenode.